-While you're waiting to jump on that plane, start learning about the culture!
+Before you even arrive in Russia and meet your host families, start learning about the culture!
 Your experience living abroad will be so much richer if you understand the history and culture of the country you're about to immerse yourself in for a semester.

 May we suggest starting with these books?
 You have quite the flight ahead of you and can even pack a few books to read during your semester abroad — Did you know ILP volunteers only teach part-time?
 When you're not in a classroom of cuties or scoping out the best souvenirs in Moscow, you can definitely do some reading.